 How to Make No-Knead Sourdough Bread

-Tightly cover the bowl with plastic wrap and allow the dough to rest for a minimum of 12 hours at room temp.
-I made my dough in the evening and let it rest overnight.
-Easy and perfect timing!
+Step 2: Tightly cover the bowl with plastic wrap and allow the dough to rest for a minimum of 12 hours at room temperature.
+I like to make my dough in the evening and let it rest overnight.

-After 30 minutes, take the parchment paper with the dough on it and place the entire thing in the preheated Dutch oven.
-BE CAREFUL, IT'S HOT!
+Step 4: After 30 minutes of the oven and Dutch oven heating up, take the parchment paper with the dough on it and place the entire thing in the preheated Dutch oven.
+Be careful, it's hot.

-Place the lid on and bake for 30 minutes.
-Remove the lid and bake for another 10 minutes to get a brown crust.
+Step 5: Place the lid on the Dutch oven and bake for 30 minutes.
+Remove the lid and bake for another 10 minutes to get a nice brown crust.

 Expert Tips For This Recipe